mikegcoleman/hybrid-workshop/pwd_readme.md

 12. Click `Create` near the bottom right of the screen.

 After a few seconds you should see a green dot next to your service name.
-Once you see you green dot you can  point your web browser to `http://<windows node b fqdn>:8082` to see your running website.
+Once you see you green dot you can  point your web browser to `http://<windows host>:8082` to see your running website.

-> **Note**: You want to go to your Windows node b, and use `http://` not `https://`

 ## <a name="task4"></a> Deploying a Multi-OS Application